During the COVID-19 crisis, The birth of the first open source data enabled ventilator.

 The experts from the medical world are now used to high-tech screens displaying curves with not only pressure, but real-time air volume blown into the patient lungs.
 Even in crisis time, we understand that our product does not meet their minimum UI/UX needs.

 Always listen to the users.
 Even if we succeed in mass production of an open-source ventilator, if doctors want curves and measures of the number of air liters entering the lungs, we must do it.

 Since the beginning, this project is time driven.
 We never consider the price, but we always look at worldwide stocks.
-In a time where lots of plants are closed in Europe, the supply chain is leading the project.
+In a time when lots of plants are closed in Europe, the supply chain is leading the project.

 As I just said, the supply chain rules the project.
 MakAir will have a raspberry to display curves.
 Nice coincidence for an open-source project!